 In order to be approved, this Proposal 4 requires the affirmative vote of the holders of a majority of the shares of our common stock outstanding and entitled to vote on the Special Meeting Amendment.
 If the Company's stockholders approve this Proposal 4, we intend to promptly file with the Secretary of State of the State of Delaware the Amended and Restated Certificate of Incorporation setting forth the Special Meeting Amendment attached to this proxy statement as Appendix A, and we will adopt amendments to the Bylaws attached to this proxy statement as Appendix B to implement the special meeting request right.
-If the Company's stockholders do not approve this Proposal 4, stockholders will not have the ability to request that the Company call a special meeting.
+If the Company's stockholders will not have the ability to request that the Company call a special meeting.